G-Soma-Kiran/Library-LinkedList/README.md

 # LinkedList Library in C
-An oops style and encapulated and abstracted Linked List library implementation driven to mimic pythons list behaviour in pure C.
+An oops style and encapulated and abstracted Linked List library implementation driven to mimic python's list behaviour in pure C.
 <br>
-This project explores how low-level libraries can provide clean methods and abstraction even without object-oriented pprogramming.
-The library hides its internal data structures and exposes operations through a structured interface.
+This project explores how low-level libraries can provide clean methods and abstraction even without object-oriented programming.
+The library hides it's internal data structures and exposes operations through a structured interface.
 <br>
 # Motivation
 While learning C , I was amazed by the idea of libraries.
 I wanted to create my own library one day with all useful functions that had to be written everytime otherwise. for example:- ceil , floor etc....
-So to tk=ake a step forward in the diraction of that goal I tried to make a samll scale library as a trial.
+So to take a step forward in the direction of that goal I tried to make a small scale library as a trial.
 As i was fairly new to the Linked List idea , I thought why not make a Library on this to futhur improve my intuition and knowledge.
 <br>
 # Features
 - Encapsulated data structure and abstracted methods.<br>